bpype/blender-studio-pipeline/docs/user-guide/project_tools/project-blender.md

 ## Blender Setup
 The next step is to deploy the required software onto each of the studio's workstations.

-1. Download the latest Blender
+### Using our scripts to download the latest Blender LTS or daily build version
 ```bash
 # Linux/Mac
 cd ~/data/your_project_name/svn/tools